Intelligence sharing: History

 Intelligence sharing, as a formal action performed by intelligence agencies and intergovernmental organizations, is a newer phenomena.
-Especially in the United States Intelligence Community, intelligence sharing was not formalized until after the 9/11 terrorist attacks, when the need for intelligence sharing was the greatest.
+Especially in the United States Intelligence Community (IC), intelligence sharing was not formalized until after the 9/11 terrorist attacks, when the need for intelligence sharing was the greatest.
 Before 9/11, many of the major US intelligence agencies, especially the Federal Bureau of Investigation (FBI) and the Central Intelligence Agency (CIA) were protective of their information, and were unwilling to share information with the other agency, finding the other's methods to interfere with better procedure.
 The formalization of intelligence sharing began with the Patriot Act, the Homeland Security Act and the Intelligence Reform and Terrorism Prevention and Act of 2004, which changed the overall structure of the US intelligence community, and formed the Department of Homeland Security The Department of Homeland Security (DHS) also became the umbrella organization for 15 intelligence agencies, between which the DHS would facilitate information sharing and collaboration.

 In addition, the formation of the Office of the Director of National Intelligence facilitated the sharing of intelligence between agencies and administrates several centers for improving intelligence work, including the Information Sharing Environment.

-Types of Intelligence Sharing Networks
+Types of intelligence sharing networks

-According to Joseph Pfeifer, there are 4 different type of networks which can be created to facilitate intelligence sharing: hierarchical, co-located liaisons, hub-and-spoke, and network fusion.
+According to Joseph Pfeifer, there are four different type of networks which can be created to facilitate intelligence sharing: hierarchical, co-located liaisons, hub-and-spoke, and network fusion.

 Hierarchical linear intelligence systems involve singular, point to point connections between agencies, such as between a federal and state level organization, a state organization to a local entity, or bilateral agreements between states.
 These sharing mechanisms tend to be slow, but allow for increased security, as there is a tightly controlled exchange of intelligence.

 Co-located liaisons networks involve the creation of cooperative, multi-agency or multi-governmental locations which house representatives and analysts from a diverse set of agencies.
 In these organizations, there are typically dedicated buildings and organizations to facilitate such intelligence sharing.
 The most common example of co-located liaisons networks are fusion centers, which are formed from agencies or governments which have similar goals, and facilitate intelligence sharing in a common place.

 Hub-and-spoke network organization of intelligence sharing involves a common connection to intelligence and information, typically through secured networks to common servers and databases which all members can access.
 This method of intelligence sharing is employed by the Department of Homeland Security, which has NIPRNet and SIPRNet databases which connects its member agencies.
 Intellipedia is also a form of hub-and-spoke intelligence sharing.

 Network fusion involves a combination of these networks which best facilitates the intelligence sharing for the particular organizations which utilize it.
 It is this multilevel integration of sharing techniques which many find to be lacking most between intelligence organizations.